GrzegorzKozub/interview/README.md

 - How do we implement feedback loops from our customers and our systems?
 Why does it matter?
 What's the difference between monitoring and telemetry?
 - Why is "doing DevOps" measuring and optimizing: deployment frequency, delivery lead time, time to restore and failure rate?
 - What is a DevOps team?
+- How would you approach investigating a production incident?
+Where would you start?
+What would be the steps?